con3code/dev-pasorich/README.md

 # PaSoRich
-An example extension for [Xcratch: Extendable Scratch3 Programming Environment](https://xcratch.github.io/)
+An example extension for [Xcratch](https://xcratch.github.io/)

 This extension add extra-block "do it", that executes string in its input field as a sentence in Javascript and return the result.

 ## ✨ What You Can Do With This Extension

-Play [Example Project](https://xcratch.github.io/editor/#https://con3office.github.io/xcx-pasorich/projects/example.sb3) to look at what you can do with "NumberBank" extension.
+Play [Example Project](https://xcratch.github.io/editor/#https://con3code.github.io/dev-pasorich/projects/example.sb3) to look at what you can do with "PaSoRich" extension.
-<iframe src="https://xcratch.github.io/editor/player#https://con3office.github.io/xcx-pasorich/projects/example.sb3" width="540px" height="460px"></iframe>
+<iframe src="https://xcratch.github.io/editor/player#https://con3code.github.io/dev-pasorich/projects/example.sb3" width="540px" height="460px"></iframe>

 ## How to Use in Xcratch